indrabsudirman/mobile_automation_pytest/README.md

   - **Jetpack Compose**
   - **Accessibility IDs for robust automation see [SampleLoginAndroid](https://github.com/indrabsudirman/mobile_automation_pytest/tree/main/SampleLoginAndroid)**

-These apps are used as test targets to demonstrate and validate the automation framework.
+> These apps are used as test targets to demonstrate and validate the automation framework.
+You can see the apps in the `sample_applications` directory.
+For the iOS app (.app) you need to extract it first

 ## 🚀 Getting Started